Chris van der Kuyl, 4J Studios

-Chris van der Kuyl, chairman of 4J Studios, explains why Scotland has provided the perfect environment for his games company to grow.
+Chris van der Kuyl, chairman of 4J Studios, explains why his company has thrived in Scotland.

 No barriers to gaming in Scotland

-When Chris was 19, he had an internship at NCR in Dundee, which send him out to Silicon Valley for the first time.
+When Chris was 19, he had an internship at NCR in Dundee, an American computer hardware, software and electronics company.
+They sent him out to Silicon Valley for the first time.

 “I was really struck by the number and volume of people doing things in software and other branches of technology at that time.
 But what also struck me was that the people in Scotland were as equally as good at technology, and as smart, and there was no difference there,” says Chris.